Skip to main content

 Manual targeting campaigns can be created in two different ways: manual setup or quick setup.

-Manual setup gives sellers complete control over the creation of their PLA campaign through the createCampaign method.
+Manual setup gives sellers complete control over the creation of their campaign through the createCampaign method.
 Sellers are able to manually add listings to ad groups, create keywords, and set keyword bids to help their listings reach their intended audience.
 To manually create a manual targeting campaign, set the campaignTargetingType enum to MANUAL during the createCampaign process.
 After a campaign has been created, sellers can utilize the various methods of the Marketing API, such as createAdGroup and createKeyword, to manage their campaign.

-Alternatively, sellers can use the setupQuickCampaign method to expedite the creation of a Promoted Listings Advanced (PLA) campaign.
+Alternatively, sellers can use the setupQuickCampaign method to expedite the creation of a priority strategy campaign.
 Sellers only need to provide basic campaign information, such as the campaign name, duration, marketplace, daily budget amount, and associated listing ids.
 Using the provided listing ids, eBay creates ad groups for the campaign and organizes the listings into the appropriate ad group. eBay then adds keywords to each ad group and assigns each keyword to a suggested bid.
 Once a seller has reviewed and approved the draft of the campaign, they can use the launchCampaign method to launch, or schedule to launch, the campaign.

-Create a smart targeting PLA campaign
+Create a smart targeting campaign

 Smart targeting ad campaigns automatically update over time to optimize campaign settings.
 Sellers can select the listings they would like to promote, and eBay will take care of bidding and targeting.